 Chitkul is connected by local HRTC buses or public transport.
 One can easily catch an HRTC bus en route Chitkul from Shimla ISBT where buses would be available for either Reckong Peo or Sangla.
 The buses leave daily from Shimla for the two mentioned places.

 Of the two locations, Sangla is far more convenient for reaching Chitkul.
 Furthermore, one can catch a bus from Sangla to Chitkul, which runs daily.
-The last bus for return from Chitkul, in case you’re planning a one-day trip from Sangla, is at 3:30 PM.
+The last bus for return from Chitkul, if you’re planning a one-day trip from Sangla, is at 3:30 PM.

 You should look more details in the article on visiting Kinnaur Valley by public transport.

 Taxis are available from Shimla to reach any destination in Himachal Pradesh.
 You can always get connected with local taxi drivers in this list of taxi drivers in Kinnaur and Spiti Valley.
-However, this might be an expensive affair – costing anywhere around INR 20,000 depending on the number of days of the trip (as of 2018).
+However, this might be an expensive affair.
+It may cost anywhere around INR 20,000, depending on the number of days of the trip.
 In general, these local drivers charge from Rs 3000-3500 per day.